deephaven/examples/CreditCardFraud/README.md

-# Credit Card Fraud Data
+# Credit card fraud data

-This directory contains a [credit card purchase dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud).
-The data set contains anonymized parameters for 48 hours worth of purchases by European cardholders.
+This directory contains a [credit card purchase dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) with anonymized parameters for 48 hours worth of purchases by European cardholders.
 There are 284,807 purchases in total, and 492 of them are fraudulent.

 ## Fields in `creditcard.csv`